 The Workforce Symphony, 2017.
+A soundscape to reflect Leicester’s social and industrial legacy.
 As part of the Leicester: Memories of Industry exhibition at Attenborough Arts Centre.

 The Red Species List, 2016.
 A commission from Attenborough Arts Centre to explore the songs of endangered birds, using Indian classical, traditional and folk music, field recordings, printmaking and video to visualise birdsong as part of a concert.

 Birdsong and Seascape in Slapton, Devon (A collection of field recordings of birdsong taken from ancient woodlands, reed beds and fresh water lakes and the sounds of the sea, including hydrophone recordings.)